sword-2/sword-wiki/README.md

 - [JSword](https://www.crosswire.org/jsword/svn.html).
 The Java implementation not yet analyzed here.

-Pieces of documents that were not yet observed on the crosswire wiki:
+Pieces of documents that were not yet observed on the CrossWire wiki:
 - [concept/goals, agreements, etc](https://sword-2.github.io/sword-wiki/1a_initial/1_concept/1.html)
 - [gaps and overlaps](https://sword-2.github.io/sword-wiki/1a\_initial/4\_capability\_gaps\_and\_overlaps/4.html)
 - [ideas for non material approaches](https://sword-2.github.io/sword-wiki/1a\_initial/6\_ideas\_for\_non\_material\_approaches/6.html)